 Sustainable Arvada - Water

-This measure tracks the effectiveness of the City’s water conservation programs.
+This strategic result tracks the effectiveness of the City’s water conservation programs.
 The City is currently working in partnership with the Center for ReSource Conservation and the Citizen Sustainability Committee to develop cost-effective programs to promote and measure water conservation.
-The measurement is based on annual water production through the water treatment plants divided by the city population.

 Water as a natural resource must be conserved.
 City Council and City staff are dedicated to providing education regarding water usage and other conservation programs as they become available to assist citizens and businesses use less water.

 About 1/2 of all water is used indoors, and the other 1/2 on outdoor landscape.
-Indoor conservation is dependent on making appliances such as toilets, washing machines and dish washers more efficient.
-The US EPA is working with manufacturers on making appliances more water and energy efficient through its Water Sense program.
+Indoor conservation is dependent on making appliances such as toilets, washing machines and dishwashers more efficient.
+The US EPA is working with manufacturers on making appliances more water and energy efficient through the Water Sense program.

 Data is gathered via City water billing and City population count.